Used BMW 4 Series (Mk1, 2014-2020) review - What’s it like to drive?

 Diesel engines have become a BMW staple, but don't ignore the petrol options – they're smooth, fast and more economical than you'd think

-The BMW 4 Series is a sportier proposition than its 3 Series saloon sibling, so in an effort to increase fun from behind the wheel and response to the driver’s inputs, BMW altered the 4 Series’ chassis settings when it was facelifted in 2017.
+The BMW 4 Series is a sportier proposition than its 3 Series saloon sibling, so in an effort to increase fun from behind the wheel and responses to the driver’s inputs, BMW altered the 4 Series’ chassis settings when it was facelifted in 2017.

 The 420i is the bedrock of the 4 Series range.
 Next comes the 430i which uses the same four-cylinder turbo as the 420i and adds more power.
 You’ll have to trade up to a 440i for a six-cylinder engine.
 On the diesel side, the 420d has a four-cylinder unit, while the 430d and 435d have smooth six-cylinders.